Thomas Young (American revolutionary)

-Thomas Young (February 19, 1731 – June 24, 1777) was doctor, philosopher and a member of the Boston Committee of Correspondence and an organizer of the Boston Tea Party.
+Thomas Young (February 19, 1731 – June 24, 1777) was a doctor, philosopher and a member of the Boston Committee of Correspondence and an organizer of the Boston Tea Party.
 Young was a mentor and teacher to Ethan Allen.

 Early life and activities

 Thomas Young was born February 19, 1731, in Little Britain in New Windsor, New York.
 He was the son of first cousins John and Mary Crawford Young.
 John Young emigrated from Ireland to America in 1729 with a group led by Charles Clinton of County Longford.

-Charles Clinton, John Young, and Mary Crawford Young were all second cousins through their grandparents, siblings James Clinton (1667-1718) and Margaret Clinton Parks (1650-1710).
-The Clintons, Youngs, and Crawfords shared a distant grandmother, Elizabeth Blount mistress of King Henry the VIII and mother of the king's son Henry FitzRoy.
+Charles Clinton, John Young, and Mary Crawford Young were all second cousins through their grandparents, siblings James Clinton (1667–1718) and Margaret Clinton Parks (1650–1710).
+The Clintons, Youngs, and Crawfords shared a distant grandmother, Elizabeth Blount mistress of King Henry VIII and mother of the king's son Henry FitzRoy.
 As Covenanters, the Clinton family had escaped from Scotland to Ireland in the seventeenth century (New York Genealogical and Biographical Record 1882, Vol. 12: p.
 193).

 Although Charles Clinton and John Young had emigrated from Ireland with the intention of settling in Pennsylvania, near a group of fellow-Covenanters, their chartered ship, the George and Anne, was taken off-course by an unscrupulous captain who held Clinton and Young captive until they paid a ransom.
 During their captivity, most of their fellow passengers perished of small-pox, starvation, or ship fever.
 Finding themselves in Boston after this ordeal, within a year Young and Clinton made their way to Little Britain.
 It is unclear when Mary Crawford joined them in Little Britain or whether she was among the passengers of the George and Anne, although it seems likely that she emigrated with her cousins (New York Genealogical and Biographical Record 1882, Vol. 13, p.
 882).